successible/cleanslate/README.md

 If you want to host Clean Slate yourself, read the section `Hosting Clean Slate`.
 We recommend [Render.com](https://render.com), but any hosting provider will do.
 You will also need to configure [Firebase](https://firebase.google.com).
 It is the (free) authentication provider for Clean Slate.

 > Note: Clean Slate is licensed under the BSL 1.1 license.
 The license is quite permissive.
 You can view the code, contribute to Clean Slate, or even host it yourself.
 You just cannot launch a commercial version of Clean Slate.
-This license is used by projects such as Sentry.io and MariaDB.
+This license is used by projects such as `Sentry.io` and `MariaDB`.
 You can read more about the license [here](https://open.sentry.io/licensing).

 ## Configuration